 - Make sure you provide a rationale for the change.
 People like to know they are part of the action with some reason behind it.

 - Make it fun and engaging.
-Mind language and wording.
+Mind the language and wording.
 Keep it simple, avoid jargon and IT lingo.
 Put it in plain language.

 Your users will love you for that – I’m telling you.
 They are not used to be treated like this.
 Usually, they are people IN THE CHANGE, not being a SUBJECT OF THE CHANGE.
 Change it then!

 Communication itself might not be enough.
 Some people will skip it.
 If you want to minimize the risk it will happen, just do some training sessions.
 Make it in-person or on-line.
-Propose few time slots where your users can participate to learn what will happen and when.
+Propose a few time slots where your users can participate to learn what will happen and when.
 You might be surprised, but they will take part.
 Users want to be part of changes.
-Give them a chance.
+Give them the chance.

 Even with Office 365 – it is not a problem when you are using it on-line.
 The problem begins when people use it with Office clients (most often the older versions).
-Identify them all, upgrade or patch if needed before switching MFA.
+Identify them all, upgrade or patch if needed before switching on MFA.

 It’s way easier when you are up to the MFA deployment for remote access options like VPN.
 Usually, there are no apps that depend on this.
 And the authentication process happens in the backend.
 One way or another – make sure that all your users are on the client version you have tested and verified.